Glow-Knight/MollyVX-Extension/README.md

 - OptiFine 1.17.1 or newer
   *Note:This shader is NOT support Iris!*

-## How to create MollyVX-10-Extension
+## How to create MollyVX-Extension

 The patch is provided as diff text file (unified format).
 Apply it to original shader pack using patch tool.